 Santa Maria Novella is in the form of an Egyptian cross (T-shape) with the nave 99.2 m long and up to 28.3 m high while the transept is 61.54 m.
 From the rear of the church, the nave appears even longer due to the piers being increasingly closer towards the apse.

-Major alterations to the church interior were made in 1565 by Vasari when the root screen was removed and many side chapels were added in the nave.
+Major alterations to the church interior were made in 1565 by Vasari when the rood screen was removed and many side chapels were added in the nave.
 Many of these were removed during renovations around 1860.

 Art in the Santa Maria Novella Basilica